sColin16/ssr-example/README.md

 behavoir, and headers.

-Only props that have changed are fetched from the server, which allows for faster response times, and elimninates unnecessary renders in the client application
+Only props that have changed are fetched from the server, which allows for faster response times, and eliminates unnecessary renders in the client application